Are You Subject to Community Property Rules

 If the same spouse files jointly on marital income of $50,000 or $25,000 each, however, this threshold would rise to $5,000

-Separate property agreements may be necessary to separate your investments, real property, and other property from the marital home in states that allow this.
+Separate property agreements may be necessary to separate your investments, real estate, and other property from the marital home in states that allow this.
 To find out if this is possible, consult a tax professional.
-Do you need to use the Community Property Rules?

 When do community property rules cease to apply?

-Married couples living in a community property state with his/her spouse should adhere to the community property rules when allocating income or deductions.
-You may be able to ignore community property rules, or use a modified version of community property regulations in certain situations.
+Married couples living in a community property state with his/her spouse should adhere to the rules governing community property when allocating income or deductions.
+You may be able to ignore these rules, or use a modified version of jointly held items regulations in certain situations.
 Take, for example:

 If one spouse fails to disclose the amount or nature of their income, it is possible for IRS community property rules to be ignored.
 However, proof would be required.